DivinityQQ/iaq-monitor-esp32/components/sensor_drivers/GPIO_PINOUT.md

 **RX Buffer:** 256 bytes (default)

 Voltage levels: Senseair S8 exposes CMOS TTL UART.
 Many variants accept 3.3V on RX; some modules may output 5V on TX.
 Verify your module’s TX level; add a level shifter or resistor divider if necessary to protect ESP32 RX.

+Default pin change rationale: GPIO19/20 are the ESP32‑S3 native USB D−/D+ pins.
+Using them for UART conflicts with USB flashing/CDC.
+Defaults now use GPIO47/48 to keep USB functional.

 ---